 Either party of a separated couple can commence, or initiate, a property mediation process.
 Clients can advise the other party that they will, or would like to, commence a property mediation process, or you can rely on Northern Frontiers Mediation to do this as part of our formal process.
 Some clients believe it will achieve a better result if they advise their ex-partner of the mediation process, whereas others prefer to limit direct contact with the other party and ask Northern Frontiers Mediation to assist.
 Please discuss your preferences, and specific situation, with our Client Services team.

 Is mediation expensive?

-Northern Frontiers Mediation Cairns provides an inexpensive way of resolving your family dispute.
+Northern Frontiers Mediation provides an inexpensive way of resolving your family dispute.
 As a private mediation service provider, we offer streamlined processes – and that means personalised, prompt, affordable service for you.
 Pricing is set at less than half the hourly rate of most legal services.
 The more agreement reached through mediation, the less time and money you spend on legal fees and court costs.
-For a full breakdown of our mediation costs click here to review our mediation brochure.
+For a full breakdown of our mediation costs click here to review our Property Mediation brochure.

 The following is additional important information on our mediation process.